justinvos/money-fns/README.md

 # money-fns

-**money-fns** is a Zero-dependency Money library built with BigInt and an FP-oriented design.
+**money-fns** is a zero-dependency Money library built with BigInt and an FP-oriented design.

 ## Installation